 Alameda lent FTX founder Bankman-Fried $736 million for Robinhood stake

 The battle over the Robinhood stake is one of several that FTX founder Sam Bankman-Fried is facing.
-PHOTO: AFP

-NEW YORK - FTX founder Sam Bankman-Fried said he and former executive Gary Wang borrowed more than US$546 million (S$736 million) from Alameda Research to buy a nearly 8 per cent stake in Robinhood Markets, according to court papers.
+New York - FTX founder Sam Bankman-Fried said he and former executive Gary Wang borrowed more than US$546 million (S$736 million) from Alameda Research to buy a nearly 8 per cent stake in Robinhood Markets, according to court papers.

 The pair borrowed the funds earlier in 2022.
 The transactions were documented in a series of promissory notes, detailed in an affidavit that surfaced in a dispute in the United States Bankruptcy Court in New Jersey on Tuesday.

 The Robinhood stake – about 56 million shares in total – is at the centre of a multi-jurisdictional ownership fight playing out in Antigua, New Jersey and Delaware.
-Collapsed crypto exchange FTX, bankrupt crypto lender BlockFi and an individual FTX creditor are all trying to establish claims to the shares in separate legal proceedings.
+Collapsed crypto exchange FTX, bankrupt crypto lender BlockFi

 BlockFi is suing Emergent Fidelity Technologies, the corporate entity that owns the Robinhood shares, for control of those shares, claiming they back a loan made to FTX’s sister firm Alameda Research.